 No World Borders

 My goal was to create a map without obtrusive boundries.
-Inspired by the "Blue Sphere" levels of Sonic Mania, I implemented a loop-around mechanic.
+Inspired by the "Blue Sphere" levels of Sonic Mania, I implemented a loop-around system.
 If an object is too far out of view, it loops back to the other side.

 This system is so seamless, not a single playtester ever noticed!

-An in-engine view of the viewable area.
+An in-engine view of the game's viewport.

 Loops and Progression